Rolling Resistance on Zwift: Crr and Power Savings of Various Wheels

 Pavement36

 Now things are getting interesting.
-So if you’re in a race on Watopia tarmac traveling at 40kmh, and you’re on a road bike while the guy next to you is on the Gravel bike, he has to put out 72-36=36 watts more than you just to overcome rolling resistance.
+So if you’re in a race on Watopia tarmac traveling at 40kmh, and you’re on a road bike while the guy next to you is on a gravel bike, he has to put out 72-36=36 watts more than you just to overcome rolling resistance.

-But if we move to the Jungle Circuit, suddenly that Gravel rider has the advantage, able to keep up with you while doing 143-107=36 fewer watts!
-(Of course, in the jungle nowadays we don’t usually go as fast as 40kmh, so this difference would decrease a bit.)
+But if we move to the Jungle Circuit, suddenly that gravel rider has the advantage, able to keep up with you while doing 143-80=63 fewer watts!

-Note: the wattage numbers in these examples don’t take into account additional differences that could occur based on varying rider weights, heights, drafting status, bike frame used, etc.
+Note: the wattage numbers in these examples don’t take into account additional differences that could occur based on varying rider weights, heights, drafting status, bike frame used, wheelset weight or aero capabilities, etc.

-Of course, rolling resistance isn’t the only thing you’re feeling on your smart trainer.
+Of course, rolling resistance isn’t the only thing you’re feeling on your smart trainer, nor the only force slowing your avatar in game.
 In fact, it’s typically the least of the three factors that determine overall trainer resistance.
-Just like outdoors, we know that wind resistance and/or gravitational force are usually the biggest things slowing our avatars down on Zwift.
+Just like outdoors, we know that wind resistance and/or gravitational force are usually the biggest things slowing us down.

 Changelog